neuecc/LightNode/README.md

 Authentication, Session, Caching, Routing, etc
 ---
-You can use other OWIN Middleware.
+You can use other OWIN Middleware(for example [ASP.NET Identity](http://www.asp.net/identity)).
 LightNode can copmose with there.
 LightNode provides only core framework.

 Client code generation
 ---